 Housing Check-In & Check Out

-- If a student receives a positive test result (via clinician) or is determined to have been in close contact with a known positive case (through case investigation), they will likely need to relocate to quarantine or isolation housing.
+- If a student receives a positive test result (via clinician), they will likely need to relocate to quarantine or isolation housing.

 - If the clinician or case investigator determines that a student needs on-campus quarantine or isolation housing, the clinician or case investigator will notify the Quarantine and Isolation Coordination Center who will then contact the student and provide information about quarantine/isolation housing.